mathesar-foundation/mathesar-website/non-technical-expert.md

 This runs a significant risk of disruption.
 When your data is **paused and not synced-up**, you could end up with stale data.

-Mathesar saves you time and lets you **update data models – in a click**.
+Mathesar's unique re-structure feature saves you time. **You can update data models - in a click**.

-So as your workflow evolves, you’re able to **adjust your data** too accurately.
-In minutes.
+**Ensure accurate data, without disruptions.**
 {% endcapture %}

 {% include feature.html